 “What do I still lack?”

 What a seemingly exceptional young man!
 Think about it: How many of us could say we are already following all of God’s commandments?
 But that’s not all.
 This man wasn’t content with merely obeying all the rules — doing the right thing, saying the right thing, believing the right thing.
 He claimed he wanted to do even more for God.
 He wanted to give God his whole heart.
-So he asks Jesus, “What do I still lack?”
+So he asked Jesus, “What do I still lack?”

 That’s the same crucial question every true disciple should always ask: “What do I still lack?”
 How can I love more, serve more, trust more?
 How can I give more of my life to God?
 How can I live more like Jesus lived?

 Being a disciple of Jesus is not about merely checking off boxes (“I prayed, I went to Mass, I led a Bible study, I didn’t fall into mortal sin today”).
 It’s not simply a matter of “doing the right things.”
 Jesus invites us to give our entire lives to him.
 Being a disciple is ultimately about our total transformation in Christ — a lifelong process, but one that will never take off if we don’t have the generous heart exhibited by this young man in Matthew 19.